Frequently Asked Questions

-Can Journey's payroll services integrate with my clients’ GL and/or 401k plan?Link
+Can Journey's payroll service integrate with my clients GL and/or 401(k) Plan?

 Journey looks to incorporate as many providers as possible to create integrations and single sign-on options.
 If those are not available (due to the other 3rd party platform), Journey will go the extra mile to produce a solution that works for you.
 Journey’s goal is to help ease the stress of our clients, and provide them with the best tools and support possible.

 General Ledger Integration: Currently Journey can create an import file that will sync with your QuickBooks Pro account (desktop version), as well as most other General Ledger platforms.

 401k Retirement Plan Integration: Currently Journey works with DRS401k and PAI401k in a streamlined solution for our clients.
 We chose to work with these providers because of their service and ability to work with Journey on the back-end so you don’t need to stress about providing reports or sending off a check.